immcantation/dowser/docs/index.md

 # plot tree of first clone
 plots[[1]]

-# path to igphyml executible
+# Path to igphyml executible
+# The path in Docker image is supplied.
+If installed from
+# source this will likely be different.
-igphyml <- "PATH/TO/IGPHYML"
+igphyml <- "/usr/local/share/igphyml/src/igphyml"

 # Count switches across bootstrap distribution of trees
 bootstraps <- bootstrapTrees(clones[1:2,], trait="c_call",